Product

 It supports over 150 technologies, including Java, .NET, Node.js, and PHP applications, as well as databases, servers, and cloud services.

 • Enterprise: This plan caters to large enterprises that need to scale up to 10,000 monitors with distributed monitoring capabilities.
+It can also monitor more than 500 cloud apps.

 Each edition or plan is available in either an annual subscription or a perpetual licensing model.